MauroTheB/projects-preview/README.md

 **Achademic/Collaborative Projects**:
+- Murder Mystery Incorporated
+A 2D puzzle-strategy game for PC and browser in which you play a rookie agent of a shadowy intelligence agency.
+Plan and watch “perfect murders” by arranging agents’ actions and placing items on a timeline—ensuring your target dies without arousing suspicion.
+Authors: Mauro Brochier, Matteo Mangioni, Anthony Baiamonte, Christian Colombo University of Milan (academic exercise) / Personal project
+Character: Game Programmer, AI Programmer

 - **Drunk Stride**:
   - *Description*: University project - Implement behavior for an agent with circular movements on a plane, so that it moves along tangent circles and never falls off the plane it rests on.